 NAICU supports annual increases in the federal student aid programs, anchored by our request to double the Pell Grant maximum to \$13,000.
-The Pell Grant serves as the cornerstone of federal student aid and works with other programs to help low-income students get into, stay in, and complete college.
-NAICU opposes the proposed elimination of SEOG and FWS in the House education spending bill, as well as the \$10 million cut to each program in the Senate version.
+The Pell Grant serves as the cornerstone of federal student aid and works with SEOG, FWS, and student loans to help low- and middle-income students get into, stay in, and complete college.